 St. Paul believes that early childhood is an important time of learning and growth in a child's life.
 We will nurture and support each child in an environment that inspires a love of learning and readiness for school.
-We embrace children of all races and socioeconomic levels.
+We embrace children of all races, socio-economic levels, and support each child's religious background.
 Our staff will plan and implement developmentally and individually appropriate learning experiences.